chili-publish/grafx-documentation/docs/CHILI-GraFx/concepts/storage/index.md

 # Understanding Storage Calculation

-This document outlines how your documents and assets, such as pictures, consume storage space in CHILI GraFx.
+This page outlines how your documents and assets, such as pictures, consume storage space in CHILI GraFx.

 ## Dashboard
 Your journey in understanding storage starts on the Dashboard of [CHILI GraFx](https://chiligrafx.com).
 Here, a graph neatly displays the total storage used across all your environments.